pinapelz/more-tachi-import-scripts/chuni/aquadx/README.md

+This is for CHUNITHM NEW and beyond

-`chuni_aquadx_to_tachi.py` is for converting the user data exported JSON from AquaNet.
-It does not require a connection to the DB
+`chuni_aquadx_to_tachi.py` - Exports using data from AquaNet Web UI functionality.
+Does not require direct access to DB